Projective Fra\"{i}ss\'{e} limits and generalized Wa\.{z}ewski dendrites

-\begin{defn} We say that a topological graph $G$ is a \emph{$W_P$-prespace} if $G$ is a dendrite and for every $p\in P$ the set of ramification points of order $p$ is arcwise dense in $G$.
+\begin{defn} We say that a topological graph $G$ is a \emph{$W_P$-prespace} if $G$ is a prespace, $G$ is a graph-dendrite, for every $p\in P$ the set of ramification points of order $p$ is arcwise dense in $G$ and every ramification point of $G$ has order in $P$.
 In particular if $G$ is a $W_P$-prespace, then $|G|=W_P$. \end{defn}

 We can now characterize \Fraisse sequences in $\dF$.

 \begin{thm} A sequence $\langle F_n\mid n<\omega\rangle$ with maps $f^m_n\in\dF(F_m,F_n)$ is \Fraisse if and only if the inverse limit of $p(f^m_n)$ as a topological graph is a $W_P$-prespace. \end{thm} \begin{proof} The if part of the statement was already proved in Theorem \ref{thm: limit of dF is W_P}.
 Suppose that $\langle F_n\mid n<\omega\rangle$ with epimorphisms $f^m_n\in\dF(F_m,F_n)$ is a sequence such that